gather-ai/gather-ai.github.io/_posts/2022-10-12-federated-learning-iot-part-1.md

   <figcaption>Figure 2.
 A Network of IoT Devices. </figcaption>
 </figure>

+Now we are ready to start deploying FL on IoT devices, in the next part, I will implement a common FL strategy FedAvg on the above network.
+{: style="text-align: justify;"}

 ## References
 [[1] A Survey on Federated Learning for Resource-Constrained IoT Devices](https://ieeexplore.ieee.org/document/9475501)<br>
 [[2] Federated Learning: Challenges, Methods, and Future Directions](https://blog.ml.cmu.edu/2019/11/12/federated-learning-challenges-methods-and-future-directions/)<br>